-Then, like goop on a sub-woofer, pseudopods danced from the mud.
+Then pseudopods danced from the mud like goop on a sub-woofer.
 The longest pseudopods grappled and merged where they met.

-The merged pseudopods wriggled like worms.
+The merged pseudopods wriggled like earthworms.
 As more worms formed, the mud became clearer.
-When the mud was just a puddle of water, ten thousand worms tangled in pandemonium.
+When the mud was just a puddle of water, ten thousand worms were tangled in pandemonium.

 The tangled worms wriggled as one.
-The dusty mountain disturbed them and they yearned for moist soil.
+The dusty red mountain disturbed them, and they yearned for soggy soil.
 They crawled to the edge of the mountain and felt sheer cliff-face.
-If they jumped the impact would be painful and the sand would cut like hot knives, but then they could dig into moist darkness.
+If they jumped, the impact would be painful, and the sand would cut like hot knives, but then they could dig into moist darkness.
 They leapt!